 We regularly host employer information sessions, which are opportunities to learn more about the inner workings of a company and which positions the company is looking to fill.
 Sessions are typically held in the Career Services office or in the Student Union.
-To find out if a company will be hosting an information session, please check KnightLink under the “Calendar” section.
+To find out if a company will be hosting an information session, please check Handshake under the events calendar.

 Oftentimes employers hold an information session the day before an on-campus interview date and some information sessions are mandatory.
 Even if the company does not require it, we suggest you attend the information session as it will provide you with useful information about the company and its culture.

 Many of the current jobs available are never advertised.
 You hear about these jobs through contacts with people that you know.
 Get out and make yourself visible and let others know what you can do for them!